 Cardiff Museum was formerly known as the Cardiff Story Museum.
 It is housed within the Old Library, a Grade II listed building dubbed one of the finest public buildings in the city.
-Originally the Cardiff Free Library, the building was used as the city’s Central Library until it was replaced in 1988.
+Originally the Cardiff Free Library, the building acted as the city’s Central Library until 1988 when it was replaced.
 Cardiff Museum now occupies this beautiful space and tells the rich and fascinating history of Wales’ capital city.

-Back in February, one of Sight Life’s members, who is very interested in the history of the city, visited the Museum.
-He told us how welcome he was made to feel and what a good place it was for visitors with sight loss.
+In February 2020, a Sight Life member who has an interest in the city’s history, visited the Museum.
+He felt very welcome and thought it was a good place it was for visitors with sight loss.
 The Museum had audio description on its main exhibits and lots of interactive material.
 There were only a few things that he felt he could not easily access.

-Sight Life approached the Museum to discuss how to further improve its accessibility; we received a very enthusiastic response to our request.
-We were subsequently invited to provide visual awareness training to all staff and volunteers covering the Museum itself, its website and community activities.
-The training had to happen by Zoom because of the pandemic, but nevertheless it was a great success.
+Sight Life approached the Museum to discuss how to further improve its accessibility.
+We received a very enthusiastic response to our request.
+Subsequently, the Museum invited Sight Life to provide visual awareness training to all its staff and volunteers.
+The training covered the Museum, its website and community activities.
+The training had to take place via Zoom because of the pandemic, but nevertheless it was a great success.

 Following the training, we received the following feedback from the Museum staff:

 “Hope that you and your families are all keeping well.
 A big thank you again for facilitating the zoom VI training for our team.
-Lots of the team members fed back on how useful they felt the training was and really appreciated that it was tailored around the museum.
+Lots of the team members fed back on how useful they felt the training was.
+They really appreciated that it was tailored around the museum.

 I just want to say that I personally as well as professionally really valued the training.
-It was full of such useful, practical information and tips for us all to learn and the handout was of extra use for me to disseminate to the rest of the team and my manager.
-So that we can continue to build on our offers.
+It was full of such useful, practical information and tips for us all to learn.
+The handout was of extra use for me to disseminate to the rest of the team and my manager so that we can continue to build on our offers.

 We unfortunately are still waiting on the green light to reopen.
 I’ll make sure to let you know once we have an opening date and hope to be able to continue our collaboration from there.
 For instance, arranging for group visits to the museum.
 In the meantime, please let me know if there’s any additional museum resources that would be of interest to your clients.

-For your evaluations, here’s some feedback from a team member on the training:
+Here’s some feedback from a Museum team member on the training: